ykamikawa/keras-SegNet/README.md

 ## description
 This repository is SegNet architecture for Semantic Segmentation.
-The repository of other people's segmentation, pooling with indices not implemented.But In this repository we implemented  pooling layer and unpooling layer with indices at MyLayers.py.
+The repository of other people's segmentation, pooling with indices not implemented.
+But in this repository we implemented  pooling layer and unpooling layer with indices at `MyLayers.py`.

-Segnet architecture is early Semantic Segmentation model,so acccuracy is low but fast.
+Segnet architecture is early Semantic Segmentation model, so accuracy is low but fast.
-In the future, we plan to implement models with high accuracy.(UNet,PSPNet,Pix2Pix ect..)
+In the future, we plan to implement models with high accuracy.
+(UNet,PSPNet,Pix2Pix etc..)